marcelmorgan/blog/source/_posts/2012-02-06-why-did-i-leave.markdown

 categories: [Freelancing,Why]
 ---

-TL;DR: It is not so much about the money for me, I like to write code and this way I get to do what I like to do, most of the times.
+TL;DR: I like to write code and choose the technologies I work with.
+This way I get to do what I like to do, most of the times.

 Since a lot of my colleagues have learnt about my recent decision to walk away